awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 Data Wrangler has built\-in transformations and visualizations that you can use to analyze, clean, and transform your data\.

-In the **Data** tab of the node detail view, all built\-in transformations are listed in the right panel, which also contains an area in which you can add custom transformations\.
+The **Data** tab of the node detail view lists all built\-in transformations in the right panel, which also contains an area in which you can add custom transformations\.
 The following use case showcases how to use these transformations\.

 ##### Data Exploration<a name="data-wrangler-getting-started-demo-explore"></a>